Meg White: Personal life

-White married Jack White in 1996, and they divorced in 2000.
+White married Jack White in September 1996, and they divorced in March 2000.
+She briefly dated musician Oliver Henry in the early 2000s, a member of Soledad Brothers, with whom she had previously collaborated.
 In May 2009, she married guitarist Jackson Smith, the son of musicians Patti Smith and Fred "Sonic" Smith, in a small ceremony in Jack's backyard in Nashville, Tennessee.
 They divorced in July 2013.
-Since 2014, White has lived in Detroit.

-White suffers from acute anxiety, and has described herself as "very shy".
-She told Rolling Stone in 2005 that "the more you talk, the fewer people listen".
+White suffers from acute anxiety and low self-esteem, describing herself as "very shy."
+She told Rolling Stone in 2005 that "the more you talk, the fewer people listen."
 She said in 2006 that she "always kind of lived in her own world" and "never really cared about all the things that other people cared about", for example public recognition.
 She told Nylon in 2007 that for her, being recognized in public "is like if your boss came every morning and tapped you on the head to wake you up, it's like, not now."
 Jack said in a 2025 interview with Mojo that "For her to sit down behind the drum kit is insane.
-But then to get on stage and sing into a microphone?
-Are you kidding me?
-It was unbelievable, a miracle, a blessing from above, just a beautiful, beautiful thing."
+But then to get on stage and sing into a microphone? ...It was unbelievable, a miracle, a blessing from above, just a beautiful, beautiful thing."

-In March 2003, one month before the release of Elephant, White broke her wrist while in New York.
-As a result, the band postponed their promotional work for the album.
-She returned to performing in April 2003.

-In September 2007, a sex tape falsely claiming to star White began to circulate the internet and some media tabloids.
-A spokesperson of XL confirmed it was "definitely not Meg."
-They additionally stated, "We as a label believe some people have a very twisted sense of humour and this prank is in particularly bad taste".

-In January 2009, White donated her last Ludwig kit to the Jim Shaw Rock 'N' Roll Benefit, an auction to raise money for the Detroit musician who was suffering from cancer.

 During the 2016 United States presidential election, White made a joint statement with Jack criticizing Donald Trump after "Seven Nation Army" appeared in his campaign without their consent.
-After the Trump campaign used the song again in the 2024 United States presidential election, she and Jack filed a copyright infringement lawsuit in September 2024.
+After the Trump campaign re-used the song in the 2024 United States presidential election, she and Jack filed a copyright infringement lawsuit in September 2024.
 The lawsuit was dropped in November 2024.